sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 The rest of the hyperparameters' setting was the default.

 **Changelog:**
 - The first time I trained this modified model, I set the early stop to wait for a span of 1000 steps with no improvement until stop training.
-The span was determined by the patience value, which I set it to 100, multiplied by the summary frequency value, which is 10.
+The span was determined by the patience value, which I set to 100, multiplied by the summary frequency value, which is 10.
 The result is 1000 steps span.
 The model didn't improve much for a span of 1,000 steps, and the early stop was activated several times.
 After continuing several times, the result was still the same, so I decided to start a new fine-tuning process for this modified model.
 - For this new fine-tuning process, I started by setting the patience value to 27, which equaled a span of 27 steps waiting with no improvement until stop.
 The early stop activated around 200 steps.
 After testing the generated music, it wasn't impressive, so I started the training with a patience value set as 270.
 - The early stop activated at around 520 steps, and the result was better, but still wasn't as I expected.
 I looked at the graph and found that the model was underfitting, as both the training and evaluation set line was heading down, so I started the training again with patience set to 540.
+- The early stop activated at around 1,100 steps, but the model was still underfitting, so I started the training again with patience set to 1,080.

 ## List of Modified files